Your Genesys Blog Subscription has been confirmed!

 To handle these complex calls in their changing roles, agents should see themselves as bankers and they need better hard and soft skills.
 Upskilling has become increasingly important in supporting employee engagement at scale.

-When the COVID-19 pandemic hit, banks very quickly had to move thousands of agents to a remote work model.
-And it worked fairly well from a technology and change management standpoint — with minimal disruption for customers.
-Now, banks are struggling to keep remote workers interested and engaged over the long term.
+Banks struggle to keep remote workers interested and engaged over the long term.
 They’re already hiring new agents who’ve never worked in a physical contact centre.
 Not only do they need to train these agents, but the agents must be continually upskilled for new types of products and higher expectations.
 While similar changes are happening across all industries, licensing requirements and regulatory adherence further complicates this in banking.

 Increased automation and simplified processes are part of the answer, as they enable more flexibility.
 Employees need that to deal with distractions at home.
 And the business needs operational flexibility in terms of right sizing, which is important to its financial health.